 Francesco Starace, Enel CEO

 “People purchasing cars can now also buy a charging point that can be installed in their garage or parking space: at present one in every two cars is sold with this system,” said Francesco Starace, who foresees a total of 450 thousand charging points, including both public and private.
-Enel is also looking at plans for the major Latin American cities, where the group distributes electricity, as well in as Russia.
-“They have asked us to install charging points in Murmansk, to provide recharging services for the Norwegians who travel there by car.”
+Enel is also looking at plans for the major Latin American cities, where the group distributes electricity.
 The Group is thus confirming its position as a key player in the transition to electric mobility, both in national and international terms.
 “It is a revolution, but it is not an absolute novelty,” Starace said.
 “Electricity was already powering trolleybuses and trams, and trains are electric.
 Now, however, there are also cars, and this marks a historic change.
 There will be less noise, less pollution, and driving will become an altogether more enjoyable experience.”

 But the CEO also observed that, as is the case in every revolution, attention must be paid to “those who benefit and those who take risks”; society overall will benefit from this transition, but “it’s necessary to ensure that those benefits are shared by everyone and that no-one is left behind.”
 In the interview Starace also explained how the Group is working hard to solve some of the critical issues that could hinder distribution.
 Battery power is up across the board: “Today, the leading models of medium-large cars are said to have a range of 500 km: soon we will have a range of 1,000 km.”
 And then there are car prices.
 “Today, vehicles are more expensive because they are almost an artisanal product.
 But if the numbers become significant, then the ratio will be inverted.
 That is what happened with solar panels and mobile phones.
 Because in absolute terms an electric car, if produced at an industrial pace, would cost less than the others and would be affordable to run.
 The manufacturers have understood this.
 Electrical cars will be more democratic.
 And they may even make a profit.”